solectrus/hosting/guide/external-server/README-https.md

 This will enable redirecting requests to `http://[YOUR-SERVER-IP-ADDRESS]` to `https://solectrus.mydomain.de`.
 (You will have to

-### e) reconfigure your senec-collector to use the encrypted connection
+### g) reconfigure your senec-collector to use the encrypted connection

 Login to your Raspberry Pi and change the startup command for your senec collector to the following: